 How can I open an eText on the Engage platform?

 - Login to Canvas at: canvas.wisc.edu

 - Select the Canvas course that is using an Engage eText.

 - Select the Engage eText link in your course menu:

 The link to the Engage eText tool may appear in a different location in your Canvas menu - for example further down the list.

-We do not recommend that users bookmark the Engage eText directly as it is likely you will experience the issue described in Engage - Known Issue - Engage displays login information when going to a saved bookmark for eText.
-Instead login to Canvas as described above to access the course and Engage via the Engage eText course menu option.
+We do not recommend that users bookmark the Engage eText directly as it is likely you will experience the issue described in Engage - Known Issue - Engage displays error message when attempting to access eText.
+Instead, login to Canvas as described above to access the course and Engage via the Engage eText course menu option.